stackcss/inline-critical-css/README.md

 We opted for a slightly simpler option, which hopefully works out well enough for most cases.

+### Why doesn't it inline my fancy selectors?
+Inlining fancy selectors (e.g. `.foo:not(:first-child)`) is really hard to determine statically if it's used.
+The best way to do so would be to launch a headless chrome instance - but that requires a fair amount of compute resources.
+So we don't.
+If you want that behavior, we recommend writing a headless chrome module specifically for that (and let us know, we'd be interested in that!)

 ## API
 ### `transformStream = inline(css)`
 Create a transform stream that inlines critical CSS in HTML.